Anwar Ibrahim: Royal pardon and release

 After the Pakatan Rakyat's dissolution during his imprisonment, a new opposition coalition named the Pakatan Harapan was formed with Anwar as the de facto leader in absentia.
 The coalition had come into power by overthrowing Barisan Nasional in the 2018 general election (GE14).
 Following the formation of the new ruling government, Anwar was given a full royal pardon and was released from prison on 16 May 2018.
 He was designated to take over the reins from interim Prime Minister Mahathir Mohamad as planned and agreed by the coalition before GE14.
-In an interview, he justified his reluctance to immediately step into power on the basis that Mahathir has appeared committed to the reform agenda, and doing a good job tackling a "disintegrating" political system.
+In an interview, he justified his reluctance to immediately step into power on the basis that Mahathir appeared committed to the reform agenda, and was doing a good job tackling a "disintegrating" political system.
 He also added that he was keen to travel and honour speaking engagements.
 Anwar also indicated that he initially had reservations about Mahathir's "reconciliation efforts", but he eventually forgave his former enemy after Mahathir showed "compassion and concern which (Anwar) thought was absent in the past".

-Return to parliament through Port Dickson by-election
+Return to parliament

 Anwar returned to Parliament through the Port Dickson by-election on 13 October 2018, after receiving a royal pardon for a sodomy conviction he maintained was politically motivated.
 He won the by-election with an increased majority, returning to Parliament for the first time in three years.
-The seat had been vacated by army veteran Danyal Balagopal Abdullah, with rumours circulating that he was paid RM25 million for doing so.
+The seat had been vacated by army veteran Danyal Balagopal Abdullah, a member of parliament for Anwar's PKR.

 Sheraton Move and return to opposition

-In late February 2020, the Pakatan Harapan government of Dr Mahathir Mohamad collapsed following defections by Anwar's deputy, Azmin Ali, and several PKR MPs aligned to him, along with the withdrawal of BERSATU by party President Muhyiddin Yassin from Pakatan Harapan.
-Mahathir promptly resigned from the premiership, as well as from his party, BERSATU.
+In late February 2020, the Pakatan Harapan government collapsed following defections by Anwar's deputy, Azmin Ali, and several MPs aligned to him, along with the withdrawal of BERSATU by Muhyiddin Yassin from the coalition.
+Mahathir promptly resigned from government, as well as from BERSATU.
 The political manoeuvring has been labelled the "Sheraton Move" for the hotel in Petaling Jaya at which defecting MPs gathered with the opposition to show support for a new government.
-Following the resignation of Mahathir, Anwar attempted to gather support for his appointment as Prime Minister.
-However, BERSATU president, Muhyiddin Yassin, was eventually appointed Prime Minister, with the support of a slender majority in the Dewan Rakyat.
-Thus, Pakatan Harapan returned to the opposition benches, while Anwar was named Opposition Leader.
+Following the resignation of Mahathir, Anwar attempted to gather support for his appointment as prime minister.
+However, BERSATU president, Muhyiddin Yassin, was eventually appointed prime minister, with the support of a slender majority in the Dewan Rakyat.
+Thus, Pakatan Harapan returned to the opposition, with Anwar being named leader of the opposition.